Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

 In this typical Lisbon tavern you’ll hear the noise of the lunches, the crowded tables and, of course, the prices that only a tavern can offer.

-On Tuesdays you can’t miss the Cozido, plated on a stainless steel platter that’s perfect for two people.
-All you have to do to secure yours is arrive a little earlier than everyone else because it’s always packed with people who work in this part of town.
+On Tuesdays, you can’t miss the Cozido (Stew ), plated on a stainless steel platter that is perfect for two people.
+All you have to do to get yours is arrive a little earlier than everyone else because it’s always packed with people who work in this part of the city.

 Address: Rua do Duque 7-9 (Chiado)